Britojaison/echoAI/README.md

 ## License

-This project is proprietary to ECHO AI.
+This project is proprietary to Infini8 Voice.

 ## Support

-For support, email hello@echoai.com
+For support, email hello@infini8voice.com